Services we provide

 AND, we also say to these owners, 'Wouldn't you like to know that if you were buying a house with a pool, that ALL issues of non-compliance had been addressed, and that you would have no worries in that regard for the future?', and the answer is always, 'Yes'.

 It is up to you – but, potentially yes, if you have documentation and photos from the time of the previous inspection.
-We also do consultations, and can do a detailed report of your pool now – and how it was before if you have dated photos – and note what was/was not, is/is not compliant, and where errors were made in assessing them as such, referencing each item to the Swimming Pools Act 1992, the relevant Swimming Pool Regulation, and/or the appropriate Australian Standard.
+We can do a detailed report of your pool now – and how it was before if you have dated photos – and note what was/was not, is/is not compliant, and where errors were made in assessing them as such, referencing each item to the Swimming Pools Act 1992, the relevant Swimming Pool Regulation, and/or the appropriate Australian Standard.

 It is then up to you, with the comparative information provided, to decide whether or not you wish to take the matter further.
 At least you will be fully aware of the situation and will not be ‘flying blind’.

-BUT, please note, the onus of proving that your pool actually was as you think it was is on you.
+BUT, please note, the onus of proving that your pool actually was as you think it was, is on you.
 Having a copy of your past report/s is most useful in this case.

 Remember that new houses, registered within the last three years, may have a current Occupation Certificate, which is valid for pool barrier certification purposes.
 Unfortunately, these are not noted on the Swimming Pool Register, but should have been attached to your lease agreement .